 Then, in 1934, a man by the name of Arthur Kneibler, a senior executive at Coopers, Inc, a hosiery company, received a telegram from a close friend in France.
-The picture on the front of the postcard was a man wearing a small bikini-style swim suit.
-This triggered the imagination of Kneibler who immediately realized that this type of apparel could be worn by men as underwear.
+The picture on the front of the postcard was a man wearing a small bikini-style swimsuit.
+This triggered the imagination of Kneibler who immediately realized that this type of apparel could be worn by men like best mens underwear.
 He then created what he would eventually name “Jockey shorts”.
 He chose the name because of the similar support that an athletic cup offered.

-In fact, the jockey shorts were so popular that in 1971 Coopers changed their company name to Jockey.
+In fact, the jockey shorts were so popular and comfortable mens underwear that in 1971 Coopers changed their company name to Jockey.

 Designer Underwear Makes Its Mark

 The 1970s underwear industry began to flourish and by the beginning of the 1980s, fashion designers like Calvin Klein turned underwear into a publicly displayed form of fashion, and today it is probably the most counterfeited underwear, even though the fakes can be really bad, like the one below.